Fallstop/portfolio-v2/src/projects/HCNotices/HCNotices.md

 ## Why
 My school, Huanui College has a really bad habit of putting everything into google calendars.
 Which means that every student needs to read the notices everyday in an experience roughly resembling this:

 ![Tiny Box with a lot of text inside:full](./CalenderScreenshot.png)

 When it could be this:

 ![New Design:full](./HCNoticesScreenshot.png)

-The other inspiration of this site is that I wanted to learn Svelte, and this was exactly the *tool for the job*
+The other inspiration of this site is that I wanted to learn Svelte, and this was exactly the *job for the tool*

 ## Design